-We would like to thank our Crankie Festival partners who worked with us this year and we look forward to working with them again in the Spring of 2021 to present the 3rd Annual Event.
-Thanks again to the Crescent Fort Rouge Arts Centre, The West End Cultural Centre, and our technical partners Audioworks, as well as The Village Idiots, along with the great cast of characters we had engaged for this year’s event.
+We would like to thank our Crankie Festival partners, the Crescent Arts Centre & the West End Cultural Centre who worked with us this year and we look forward to working with them again, along with the great cast of characters we have engaged for this year’s event.

-It is extremely important to us to maintain a system of producing and supporting Manitoba artists, and we are excited to present all of the amazing aspects of the WInnipeg Crankie Festival with our new partners, using various exciting platforms, in the new year.
+It is extremely important to us to maintain a system of producing and supporting Manitoba artists, and we are excited to present all of the amazing aspects of the WInnipeg Crankie Festival online March 5-7, 2021.